 Who else topped this list?
 Fortunately for you, mostly not the most expensive brands.
-The others in the top-5 were Radisson, Best Western, Choice Privileges (up from #5 the year before) and Marriott Bonvoy.
+The one that took the top spot in the latest survey was Radisson and others were World of Hyatt, Marriott Bonvoy, and Hilton Honors.
 I’ve personally found Marriott points to be worth less than with the other chains, a situation that seems to get worse each year when they recategorize properties and make the program even more complicated.
 Wyndham, on the other hand, only has three simple tiers.

 With all of the hotel loyalty programs–which usually assure free Wi-Fi by the way–the way to really rack up points in a hurry is to get their credit card.
 That changes the whole equation on who is “best” because you get a big sign-up bonus and then points earned depend on your spending.
-IHG also gives you a free night at any property each year when you renew—which means paying an annual fee can pay you back 3X or more.
-For the past two years, I’ve paid $49 a year for the fee, but gotten $469 in value back from the two included hotel stays.
+As I mentioned, IHG also gives you a free night at any property each year when you renew—which means paying an annual fee can pay you back 2X or more.
 Marriott also gives you a free night on renewal if you have one of their premium cards and with them you know you’ll be able to find one of their hotels almost anywhere: they’ve got more than 30 brands at this point covering the globe.

 Yes, You Can Bargain on Hotel Rates

 Don’t forget that you have the power to bargain for the lowest price they’ll accept, especially if you’re staying multiple nights or it’s outside of high season.
 That’s true for budget hotels and upscale ones alike.
 Here’s what Consumer Reports had to say on that subject:

 Only 28 percent of survey respondents tried bargaining, yet 78 percent of those who did won an upgrade or a lower rate.
 (Success rates were higher for people who haggled over the phone than for those who did in person.)
 When we challenged 16 students at the Columbia University Graduate School of Journalism to get hotel rates reduced, all succeeded, scoring discounts of 5 to 32 percent.